xianxianzhou/PrivadoID-docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

     <img width="600" src="/img/onchain-issuer-5.png"></img>
 </div>

 7. Clicking on **Get Claim** will finally lead to the QR Code used to fetch the credential with MTP proof.
 Here we are making a request to the on-chain issuer node.
 This node then saves this claim in a contract address.
-Scan it with the Polygon ID wallet.
+Scan it with the Uptick ID wallet.

 <div align="center">
     <img width="500" src="/img/onchain-issuer-6.png"></img>